romanchukenator/morse-code-blinker/README.md

 ## Setup

 Grab the code, throw it into whatever you use and upload it to your board.
-If you look throught he code you'll see that there are soem defaults like seeting you LED pin to 10 and the serial baud to 115200.
+If you look through the code you'll see that there are some defaults like setting you LED pin to 10 and the serial baud to 115200.
 Feel free to change those if they don't fit with your preferred defaults.

 Once things are uploaded and you're monitoring the appropriate port and at the set baud rate you should see a prompt asking you what you're looking to turn into morse code.
 Just type a thing into the serial input and send it.
-You should see your LED hapiply blinking away.
+You should see your LED happily blinking away.

 If you want to see how everything's being translated set `debugMode` to `true`, re-upload, and you'll have the read out of all the dits and dahs and spacing printed out in the serial monitor.